Óscar Humberto Mejía Víctores

-Mejía Víctores regime
+Presidency (1983–1986)

 Return to democratic appearances

 Ríos Montt was deposed on 8 August 1983 by his own Minister of Defense, General Mejía Víctores.
 Mejía Víctores became then de facto president and justified the coup by saying that "religious fanatics" were abusing their positions in the government and also because of "official corruption."
 Ríos Montt remained in politics, founding the Guatemalan Republican Front party in 1989.
 Elected to Congress he was elected President of Congress in 1995 and 2000.
 Due to international pressure, as well as pressure from other Latin American nations, General Mejía Víctores allowed a gradual return to democracy in Guatemala.
 On 1 July 1984, an election was held for representatives to a Constituent Assembly to draft a democratic constitution.
 On 30 May 1985, the Constituent Assembly finished drafting a new constitution, which took effect immediately.
 General elections were scheduled, and civilian candidate Vinicio Cerezo was elected president.
 Revival of democratic government did not end the "disappearances" and death squad killings, as extrajudicial state violence had become an integral part of the political culture.